 20% of adults reported having issues with chronic pain.

 7.4% admitted to experiencing chronic pain that limited their activities in the past 3 months.
-Pain is one of the top reasons adults seek medical attention and having chronic pain is known to cause dependence on opioids, reduced quality of life, and declining mental health.
-So if you’re in some sort of pain, you are not alone.
+Pain is one of the top reasons adults seek medical attention.
+Having chronic pain is known to cause dependence on opioids, reduced quality of life, and declining mental health.
+If you’re in some sort of pain, you are not alone.

-The good news is, cannabis is showing great promise for being effective at treating pain, without the negative health side effects associated with opioids.
+The good news is, cannabis is showing great promise for being effective at treating pain.
+It also comes without the negative health side effects associated with opioids.
 This makes cannabis a safer and more natural option for patients seeking pain relief.
 There are numerous patient testimonies about how cannabis has helped people manage their pain.

-There are several studies that have concluded the positive effects of cannabis as a medicine in treating several pain conditions.
+There are several studies that have concluded the positive effects of cannabis in treating many pain conditions.
 One systematic review, focused on neuropathic pain, analyzed data and research from randomized controlled trials.
 It concluded that